 - Average Commute Time: 1 hour 30 minutes to Grand Central Terminal

-- Popular Features: Scenic views, vibrant arts community, and waterfront parks
+- Popular Features: Scenic views, active arts community, and waterfront parks

 Homebuyers in Beacon can find a mix of historic homes and new constructions.
-The city’s growing arts scene, exemplified by the Dia:Beacon museum, contributes to the area's character.
-Additionally, the presence of local cafes, boutiques, and farmers' markets makes Beacon a desirable location for those who appreciate a walkable lifestyle.
+The city's growing arts scene, exemplified by the Dia:Beacon museum, contributes to the area's character.
+The local cafes, boutiques, and farmers' markets makes Beacon an attractive location for those who appreciate a walkable lifestyle.

 2. Cold Spring

-Just a short distance from Beacon, Cold Spring is another gem in the Hudson Valley.
-This quaint village offers a picturesque setting along the Hudson River, with beautiful views and a historic downtown area filled with antique shops and eateries.
+Just a short distance from Beacon, Cold Spring is another standout in the Hudson Valley.
+This small village offers a picturesque setting along the Hudson River, with beautiful views and a historic downtown area filled with antique shops and eateries.

 - Real Estate Insights: